-The fiscal agent for the Children’s Cabinet transitioned to the Kansas State Department of Education.
+The fiscal agent for the Children’s Cabinet transitioned from the Department for Children and Families to the Kansas State Department of Education.

-Cabinet activities are guided by the Blueprint for Early Childhood.
-The Cabinet oversees grants for Community-Based Child Abuse Prevention (CBCAP) and the Early Childhood Block Grants.
+Through designation as the Early Childhood Advisory Council, the Children’s Cabinet coordinates the state’s early childhood service delivery.
+Children’s Cabinet activities are guided by the Blueprint for Early Childhood and funded in part through federal PDG grants.
+The Children’s Cabinet also oversees grants for Community-Based Child Abuse Prevention (CBCAP) and the Early Childhood Block Grants (ECBG).

 The Children’s Trust Fund receives a percent of marriage license fees and the federally funded Community-Based Child Abuse Prevention (CBCAP) grant program through Title II of the Child Abuse Prevention and Treatment Act (CAPTA).
 Children’s Trust Fund license plates and limited edition prints generate further income for prevention activities.
 The Children’s Trust Fund and local communities partner to raise funds that support child abuse and neglect prevention programs across the state.